jarrodshingleton/yomls/content/home/intro.md

  css_class = ""
 +++

+{{% alert note %}}
+Our YOMLS site is still under construction.
+Please excuse the mess.
+If you would like to be notified when we have added more content (or even any content!), head on down to the [*contacts*](#contact) and drop us a note!
+Thanks for stopping by and we hope to have this finished soon.
+{{% /alert %}}

 Welcome to our little olde shoppe of **Machine Learning Algorithms**.
 This site strives to make it easy to connect data sets with various machine learning algorithms based on the data structure and characteristics.
 We include code examples from both R and Python.

 -Should put a fun picture here!